w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 <%= sample_end %>
 {:/nomarkdown}

-## Previous and next buttons
+## Add previous and next buttons

 Use `<button>` elements to allow users to switch back and forth between items.
 Such elements provide semantic meaning to support assistive technologies and consistent keyboard use out of the box.
 They can be individually styled as needed.

-Generate the buttons with JavaScript to avoid having useless buttons in the HTML code when JavaScript is unavailable, and add them to the carousel:
+Generate the buttons and add them to the carousel with JavaScript, to avoid having useless buttons in the HTML code when JavaScript is disabled:

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>